Lumi-supercomputer/lumi-userguide/docs/runjobs/scheduled-jobs/partitions.md

 [lumi-d]: ../../hardware/lumid.md
 [helpdesk]: ../../helpdesk/index.md

 The Slurm partition setup of LUMI prioritizes jobs that aim to scale out.
-As a consequence most nodes are reserved for jobs that use all available resources within a node.
+As a consequence, most nodes are reserved for jobs that use all available resources within a node.
 However, some nodes are reserved for smaller allocations and debugging.

 A list of the available partitions can be obtained using the `sinfo` command.
 To get a shorter summary, use `sinfo -s`.